John Keeble: Spandau Ballet

-Spandau Ballet produced a number of international hits including "True", "Gold" and "Through the Barricades."
+Spandau Ballet produced a number of international hits including "True", "Gold" and "Through the Barricades".
 In 1984 the band participated in the Band Aid charity project and Live Aid the following year.
 The band broke up in 1990, after their final studio album, Heart Like a Sky, failed to live up to the critical and commercial success of their earlier albums, such as True and Parade.

 In 1999, John Keeble, along with fellow band members Tony Hadley and Steve Norman, attempted to sue former Spandau Ballet guitarist, Gary Kemp, for alleged unpaid royalties.
 They claimed that an agreement had existed between Kemp and the rest of the band, whereby Kemp, who was the main songwriter in the band, would pay his bandmates a share of the royalties earned.
 The claims were vigorously denied by Kemp, and Keeble, Hadley and Norman subsequently lost their court case.
-Although initially vowing to appeal the verdict, they later decided against this.
+Although initially vowing to appeal against the verdict, they later decided against this.

 Keeble, with Gary Kemp, was instrumental in setting up Spandau Ballet's reunion in the 2000s.
 On 25 March 2009, he joined the rest of his original classic-line-up bandmates for a press conference at HMS Belfast, to announce that the band had reformed and would conduct a world tour starting in Dublin in October 2009.

 Other work

 Keeble played drums for Fish, the former lead singer of Marillion, during his first-ever solo show in the Rex Cinema at Lockerbie on 21 March 1989.
-He performed on his single "State of Mind", the third track on his debut solo album Vigil in a Wilderness of Mirrors.
+He performed on the single "State of Mind", the third track on Fish's debut solo album Vigil in a Wilderness of Mirrors.

-He has also worked with 69 Daze, The Herbs, Pacific and Tim Deluxe.
+Keeble has also worked with 69 Daze, The Herbs, Pacific and Tim Deluxe.

-After the original breakup of Spandau Ballet, Keeble played in the Tony Hadley solo band and was on tour throughout 2006.
-He has also formed his own rock band, I Play Rock, with Richie B and Chris Paulo Dale, in which he plays drums and provides vocals.
+After the original breakup of Spandau Ballet, he played in the Tony Hadley solo band and was on tour throughout 2006.
+Keeble has also formed his own rock band, I Play Rock, with Richie B and Chris Paulo Dale, in which he plays drums and provides vocals.